 UFU marks its 90th Anniversary by raising £140,000 to build schools in Africa

-In 2008 to mark its 90th Anniversary the Ulster Farmers’ Union launched a fund raising appeal, working in conjunction with the local charity ‘Fields of Life, with the aim of building a new school for deprived children in South Western Uganda.
+In 2008 to mark its 90th Anniversary the Ulster Farmers’ Union launched a fund raising appeal.
+Working in conjunction with the local charity ‘Fields of Life, the aim was to build a new school for deprived children in South Western Uganda.

 UFU members and staff raised a staggering £140,000 and September 2009 marked the historic opening of the Ulster Farmers' Primary School in Kyengando (pronounced 'Chen-gando'), South-West Uganda.
 The new modern school, built with brick walls, a sturdy roof, and painted walls and ceiling, replaced the mud walled structure which was not fit for purpose as the number of pupils attending the school grew.
 Now, almost 400 primary school children from across the Kiruhura, Kyenjojo, Kyenshebashebe and Rutooma districts now attend the school.
 Also, as part of the UFU Africa project, a borehole supplying clean water to the village of Kyengando was constructed.

 The new facilities have transformed the lives of the children in this remote part of East Africa and UFU members and staff should be incredibly proud of their contribution to this project.
 In fact, UFU members and staff raised enough money not only to build the school and borehole in Kyengando but to also build a second school in the Kiruhura district of South Western Uganda.
 The Kanyaanya El Shaddai Primary School opened in April 2012.

 Sponsor a child